-One pierside location in the Gulf of Mexico is considered in this Draft EIS/OEIS.
+One pierside location in the Gulf of Mexico is considered in this Final EIS/OEIS.
 The Navy-contractor shipyard in Pascagoula, Mississippi, is strategically located where the Pascagoula River flows into the Mississippi Sound.
 Construction services for surface combatants, amphibious assault and transport, U.S. Coast Guard cutters, and fleet support occur at this shipyard.
-The port of Pascagoula, located at the mouth of the Pascagoula River, is the largest seaport in Mississippi.
-The port handled over 34 million tons of goods in 2013 and is ranked 21st in total trade and 17th in total foreign trade.
-Twenty-four million tons of its total trade were overseas imports and exports (American Association of Port Authorities, 2014).
+The Port of Pascagoula, located at the mouth of the Pascagoula River, is the largest seaport in Mississippi.
+The port handled over 26 million tons of goods in 2016 and is ranked 24th in total trade and 21st in total foreign trade (imports and exports) among U.S. ports (American Association of Port Authorities, 2017a).